James Bayliss: Marconi Stallions

+Auckland FC (OFC)

+On 8 January 2026, Bayliss joined Auckland FC's OFC Professional League squad for the 2026 season.
+He scored his first goal for the club on 3 February in a 4–0 victory over Tahiti United at the PNG Football Stadium.
+Bayliss was also named OFC Player of the Match for his performance.
+Following the title-winning 2026 OFC Professional League campaign, Bayliss returned to Marconi Stallions.

 Personal life

 Bayliss was raised in Darwin, Northern Territory, and has a younger brother, Lachlan Bayliss, who is also a professional footballer.
 Like his brother, Lachlan had stints at youth level with Newcastle Jets and Central Coast Mariners before making his professional breakthrough with the latter.